ioet/time-tracker-backend/README.md

 docker-compose up --build
 ```

-This command will build all images with the necessary configurations for each one, aslo
+This command will build all images with the necessary configurations for each one, also
 raises the cosmos emulator in combination with the backend, now you can open in the browser:

 - `http://127.0.0.1:5000/` open backend API.